publitas/docs/source/rest-v2.md

 | language            | String   | No       | 2-digit language code.
 See [the language table](#languages) below for allowed values                                                                     |
 | schedule_online_at  | DateTime | No       | Time at which the publication is scheduled to be online.
 If the current time is provided, the publication will be put online as soon as it is converted  |
 | schedule_offline_at | DateTime | No       | Time at which the publication is scheduled to be offline                                                                                                 |

-When created, a publication is automatically queued to be converted.
-The conversion status can be monitored by requesting the URL that you find in the `url` key.

-For a publication created via the API, the state path should be:

-`new` > `preparing` > `converting` > `offline`

 ## Mark a publication as online